bquistorff/econ-project-template/README.md

 This is a template to be used in an economics research project (it's geared towards Stata).
 It is designed to be highly automated and utilizes automatically dependency information between files.

 ## Usage
+To use this template for your own project you can use the "Download ZIP" option.
+You can delete any .gitattributes or .gitignore files.

-Typically, you just use 'make fake1' to ensure code/fake1.do is up to date (only runs if inputs or code are newer than outputs).
+Once you have it setup, you just use 'make fake1' to ensure code/fake1.do is up to date (only runs if inputs or code are newer than outputs).
 This will track the dependencies (inputs & outputs) for fake1.do.
 If somehow the dependencies get messed up you should be able to always do 'make fake1-force' (and you can delete the dependency info stored in code/.fake1.dep if make is complaining about that).
 To make papers, just use 'make writeups/fake_article.pdf'.
 It should even go back and run code so that dependencies are up to date.

 ## Installation
 Requirements: